alannchang/reach-mastermind2024/README.md

 ## TO DO List
 - Set up some way to rate limit requests made to API
-- Implement error messaging in case Redis goes down or is unavailable for any reason
+- Implement error messaging in case any server or database goes down or is unavailable for any reason
 - Set up database (MySQL?) for persistent storage
-- Implement a dashboard, logging, etc. for better visibility on system
+- Implement a central dashboard, logging, etc. for better visibility on system
-- Set up Redis Sentinels, Master-Slave architecture
+- Set up Redis Sentinel so that if primary fails, replica can take over
 - Create automated tests to test endpoints, stress test the system, etc.
 - Consider WebSockets over REST, or maybe even WASM
 - Consider using something like Apache Kafka and using microservice architecture as more features get added